Matt Vierling Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 4.16 team ERA ranks 12th among all league pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (4.02).

-- Guardians pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in the league.
+- Guardians pitchers combine to allow 16 home runs (0.9 per game), the eighth-fewest in baseball.

-- Gaddis makes the start for the Guardians, his fourth of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts through 12 2/3 innings pitched.
+- Quantrill makes the start for the Guardians, his fourth of the season.
+He is 0-1 with a 5.74 ERA and nine strikeouts in 15 2/3 innings pitched.

-- In his last appearance on Tuesday against the New York Yankees, the right-hander threw three innings, allowing eight earned runs while surrendering eight hits.
+- The right-hander last pitched on Friday against the Washington Nationals, when he threw six innings, allowing three earned runs while giving up six hits.

-- The 25-year-old has an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .275 against him.
+- The 28-year-old has an ERA of 5.74, with 5.2 strikeouts per nine innings, in three games this season.
+Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.